Japanese Knotweed & Giant Hogweed – Manchester City Centre

 The LK Group was commissioned by a national residential property developer to provide a remediation for a sensitive brownfield site in Manchester City Centre, situated adjacent to the River Irwell.
-The site was a former cotton mill and works that had been demolished prior to commencement.
+The site, known as the Urban Splash Project, was a former cotton mill and works that had been demolished prior to commencement.

 The site was demolished to slab level, however relic foundations were present, as were extensive basements and drains, culverts and sewer runs.
 The site was affected by the 2015 Boxing Day floods and as such there was a wide spread of Japanese Knotweed and Giant Hogweed emergences.